burin-n/concept_space/README.md

 ### Plotting figures

-Scripts for plotting figures can be foud in `plot_scripts/`.
+Scripts for plotting figures can be found in `plot_scripts/`.

 ## Output structure